 Now the users will be able to make changes through their home directory.

 By default, the FTP server uses the /srv/ftp directory as the default directory.
 You can change this by creating a new directory and changing the FTP user home directory.
-This is a security measure to keep the FTP files separate from the default location.
+This security measure keeps the FTP files separate from the default location.

 To change the FTP home directory, enter the following: